JohnCoene/packer/docs/README.md

 ![R build status](https://github.com/JohnCoene/packer/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-An opinionated framework for robust use of JavaScript with R.
+An opinionated framework for using JavaScript with R.

 ### About